Gitart/Barsetka/doc/types.md

 # Simple Budget
 Notion Tip: Keep track of your expenses and how they compare to a monthly cap.
 Click All Expenses to view this data different ways using filters — like August expenses only, or home expenses only.

+# Class directory
+Put names to faces.
+Use this directory to track class participation, absences, and take any other notes that will be helpful when it comes time to calculate final grades or give feedback to students.

 # Yarly Goals